RayHightower/RayHightower.com/_posts/2020-02-05-sam-zell-solves-business-puzzles.markdown

 Zell bought his first building, a three-unit apartment building, during his second year of law school.

-### Law Firms Wouldn't Hire Sam Zell

-After law school Zell interviewed for entry-level jobs at several firms.
-He was repeatedly rejected in the hiring process.
-Finally, a hiring partner at one law firm told him why.

-Finally, he struck a deal with one firm.
-Leaders of the firm allowed Sam to do deals out of their office in exchange for the legal work that his deal flow was sure to bring.

 ### The Value of Partnership

 Zell's partner in law school was Bob Lurie (verify name).
 Lurie's strengths were...